 Founded Hoosier Honor Flight, Inc. in 2008 to fly local WWII veterans to Washington, DC to see their national WWII Memorial.
 First flight conducted on 12 November 2008 for 40 veterans, second on 22 April 2009 for 112 veterans, third on 21 October 2009 for 36, fourth on 28 April 2010 for 90.
 Fourth included 48 Korean War veterans because WWII applications had been exhausted.

 Filed a case on behalf of local disabled veteran with the United States Court of Appeals for Veterans Claims, won.
 Pro bono attorney organization did not want the case, considered it a ‘loser’.
 Vet and I did it ourselves.
 Case went to the Court three times (2nd and 3rd with pro bono attorney representing) for conclusive – and I hope precedent-setting – third decision in the veterans favor.
 The veteran is now waiting on 12 years of retroactive compensation.
+[November 2019 status: veteran paid $35K back compensation.
+Claim for individual unemployability initially denied and on appeal now.
+Because of the precedent setting nature of his case, I filed a Freedom of Information Act (FOIA) request to discover approximately how many other veterans the VA denied on the now proven to be erroneous basis.
+VA response was inadequate and is now on FOIA appeal.]
 Have two dependency indemnity compensation (DIC) denial cases still pending for widows at the Board of Veterans Appeals (BVA) level and one reconsideration request at the Pension Center level.
 BVA widows have been waiting for almost three years for their BVA hearings.
-Indications are that the ‘reconsideration widow’ may have won already.
-Enjoy catching VA and correcting VA errors, wish they would properly develop and consider claims at the beginning.
+[November 2019 status: both widows won at the BVA level.
+One $99K back dependency indemnity compensation, other $85K.
+Both monthly rates now $1,309.]
+I enjoy catching VA and correcting VA errors, wish they would properly develop and consider claims at the beginning.